AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 ## Filters

 The `set` and `delete` actions support filters, which allow you to selectively repair certain rows based on the filter criteria.
 Check the above variable table to make sure that an action supports the desired filter.
 The `deleteQueryString` and `deleteQueryStringParameters` actions do not support any filters.

+All filters are currently compared in a case sensitive manner, so the any string matches must be exact.
+There are plans to update these checks to be case insensitive.

 * **`inList`**: Include all rows where the variable contains at least one value from the `matchValues` array.
 The `matchValues` array can hold up to 1000 values.
 * **`isEmpty`**: Only include rows where the variable does not contain a value.
 Cannot be used with the `delete` action.